-Pune, located in the state of Maharashtra on the west coast of India, has a population of 10.1 million.
-This city is within the inland area of the state and along the Mutha River.
+Pune, located in the state of Maharashtra, has a population of 10.1 million.
+This city is located on the Mutha River.
 Its largest industries include manufacturing, automobile, research, and education.
-Due to the success of these industries, Pune is among the fastest growing cities in the Asia-Pacific region.
-Many people move here from rural areas in the state in order to look for employment.
-Once they are in the city, the cost of living forces them to inhabit the slums where 40% of the population currently lives.
+Due to the success of these industries, Pune is among the fastest-growing cities in the Asia-Pacific region.
+Many people move here from rural areas in the state in search of employment.
 The official language is Marathi with English and Hindi also widely used.
 Hinduism and Islam are the most widely practiced religions.

 4. Bangalore Metropolitan Region

 Bangalore is located in the south-central portion of the country within the state of Karnataka.
-It has a population of 10,576,167, resulting from a 38% growth rate between 1991 and 2001.
-Although a large percentage of the population resides in the slums, 10%, this is a lower number than that found in other cities throughout the country.
-The main language is Kannada, followed by English, Hindi, Urdu, and Tamil.
-The economy is centered around the information technology (IT) sector, which provides roughly one-third of India’s IT exports.
-This reliance on IT has had some negative consequences on the city including an increase in real estate costs that has pushed out small business.
+It has a population of 10,576,167.
+Kannada, followed by English, Hindi, Urdu, and Tamil, are the main languages spoken in Bangalore.
+The economy is centered around the information technology (IT) sector, which generates roughly one-third of India’s IT exports.
+This reliance on the IT industry has had some negative consequences on the city including an increase in real estate costs that have pushed out small businesses.

 3. Kolkata Metropolitan Area

 Located in the state of West Bengal, Kolkata is another heavily populated city in India.
 The population here has reached 14.72 million, making this city the third most populous in the country.
 Kolkata has a long, rich history and played a significant role in the movement for independence.
 Today, it is considered the cultural center of eastern India.
 The largest majority of the population is made up of Bengali Hindus.
-This is followed by Chinese, Tamils, and Nepalis.
 Bengali is the official language, English and Hindi are also widely spoken.
-Kolkata is a major financial, commercial, and military center for Eastern India yet a large percentage of the population, 40%, works in the informal sector.
-This number is related to the fact that 33% of the people here live in slums.
+Kolkata is a major financial, commercial, and military center for Eastern India.
+A large percentage of the population (40%) works in the informal sector.

 2. Mumbai Metropolitan Region

 Mumbai is the capital of the state of Maharashtra.
-The Mumbai metropolitan region has a population of 20.8 million which is made up of a large combination of ethnic groups.
-This diversity is evidenced by the vast number of languages spoken here, 16 in total.
+The Mumbai metropolitan region has a population of 20.8 million which is made up of a diversity of ethnic groups.
+More than 16 languages are spoken in this city.
 The major religions practiced here are Hinduism (65.99%), Islam (20.65%), Buddhism (4.85%), Jainism (4.1%), and Christianity (3.27%).
 Approximately 62% of the population lives in informal slums as a result of widespread unemployment, poor public health and education initiatives, and high costs of real estate.
-One of these slums, Dharavi, is one of the most densely populated areas in the world with approximately 334,728 people per square mile (.92 square miles to be exact).
+One of these slums, Dharavi, is among the most densely populated areas in the world with approximately 334,728 people per square mile.
 In the formal sector, Mumbai provides 10% of India’s factory employment and 33% of its income tax collection.

 1. National Capital Region (NCR)

-The capital of India is New Delhi, which is located within the older city of Delhi in the National Capital Region.
+The capital of India is New Delhi.
+It is located within the older city of Delhi in the National Capital Region.
 This is a vast urban area that encompasses areas within the states of Uttar Pradesh, Rajasthan, and Haryana.
 Its population is estimated at 46,049,032.
 Delhi, an area inside of this region, is considered the 3rd most populated urban area in the world.
 The entire region has faced difficulties dealing with such an immense and constantly growing population.
-Basic services are difficult to provide over such a large area and roughly 46% of the population lives without proper water and sewage connections.
+It is difficult to provide basic services over such a large area.
+NCR is one of the world's most polluted places.
+Roughly 46% of the population lives without proper water and sewage connections.
 The waste eventually flows into the Yamuna River.
 This area follows national patterns with Hinduism being the most widely practiced religion followed by Islam.
 The economy relies on the service industry to provide the majority of jobs here.
-This region has some of the most polluted air, and subsequently some of the worst breathing quality conditions, in the world.

 Metro Cities In India